kazumaxneo/MAG_refinement/README.md

 ##  Workflow
-Short and long sequencing reads seqencing each bin are extracted from the whole metagenome shotgun sequencing data.
+Short and long reads related to each bin are extracted from whole metagenome shotgun sequencing reads.
 1. For short reads, Bowtie2 is used with the "--al-conc option and a normal insert size" to collect properly aligned short reads against bin sequnece.
 2. For HiFi long reads, Minimap2 is used with the "-x map-hifi" option.
-High-quality mapping (MAPQ > 20) and no clipping reads (<100-bp) are retained.
+High-quality mapping (MAPQ > 20) and small clipped alignment reads (less than 100-bp) are retained.
 3. Each bin is reassembled using three different isolated genome assemblers to improve contiguity.

 - Unicycler (hybrid assembly)